 Cost Rationalization Initiatives.
 Following the Recapitalization, the Company initiated significant measures to rationalize the Company's manufacturing, distribution and general overhead costs.
 The initiatives relating to manufacturing activities included discontinuing certain manufacturing operations at the Company's Newton Aycliffe, United Kingdom facility and closing the Company's Kinston, North Carolina facility.
 In addition, the Company implemented a significant organizational restructuring in the United States and the United Kingdom and eliminated costs associated with the use of a corporate aircraft.
-These cost rationalization initiatives resulted in cash costs of approximately \$6.3 million for fiscal 1996 and fiscal 1997 and are expected to result in annual savings of approximately \$8.6 million.
+The Company recorded charges totaling \$5.9 million in fiscal 1997 in connection with the restructuring (see note 15 to the Consolidated Financial Statements) and expects annual savings of approximately \$8.6 million.
+Such savings may not be indicative of actual savings in future periods because of the likelihood of additional overhead or other costs in future periods in support of business growth objectives.